refinedev/refine/examples/upload-mui-base64/README.md

 <br />

-### This repository has been moved to [here.](https://github.com/refinedev/refine/tree/next/examples/upload-material-ui-base64)
+### This example has been moved to [here.](https://github.com/refinedev/refine/tree/next/examples/upload-material-ui-base64)

 </div>